-The Engage to Change project is working across Wales to support young people aged 16-25 who have a learning difficulty, learning disability and/or autism to achieve their full potential.
+The Engage to Change project has worked across Wales to support young people aged 16-25 who have a learning difficulty, learning disability and/or autism to achieve their full potential.

-Using a person-centred approach, Engage to Change works closely with young people, their parents/carers and employers to:
+Using a person-centred approach, Engage to Change worked closely with young people, their parents/carers and employers to:

 - overcome barriers to employment